ir-engine/ir-engine/tutorial/03-projects-api.md

 ![](./images/03-projects-admin-install-new.png)

 ![](./images/03-projects-admin.png)

+In local development, the 'Remove Project' button has been disabled, as to ensure no accidental loss of data.

 This runs `git clone` in the background, same as above, but will then upload all of the repository's files to the storage provider.
 These files will then be downloaded and installed to the local file system each time the docker builder pod runs.
 This allows full version controlled access for local development flow and version locking for production deployment.